BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-is-the-sender-2.png" width=800 loading="lazy"></div>

-> **Important**: The implementation of this use case is evolving.
-For example, your service cannot yet directly access the blue *Sender* and *Account* boxes in the diagram.
-The sections below explain.

 ## Using identifiers

 This section explains how your service can get, store, and use the ReadyRemit *senderId* and *recipientIds* illustrated in the diagram.
 Because the implementation of this use case is evolving, details may change.